Neuro-Ophthalmology & Neuro-Otology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Chronic pain encompasses a spectrum of clinical scenarios involving both peripheral and central pain syndromes.
 In this article, the author discusses the progression of understanding about the pathophysiology of pain, culminating in the gait theory hypothesis.
 The author addresses pain from peripheral nerve injury, spinal cord injury, and brain injury and stroke and discusses the basic science behind the rationale for current management schemes and pain treatments (both pharmacological and surgical).
 The author concludes by summarizing the success (or lack thereof) of surgical treatment modalities for chronic pain.
-In this update, the author updates the section on cordotomy for chronic pain, focusing on recent and upcoming trials.
+In this article, the author has updated the section on spinal cord stimulation, focusing on safety and efficacy issues.

 • Both physical and psychological aspects of chronic pain are significant and should be considered.

 • Treatment of chronic pain is multidisciplinary with simultaneous pharmacological, behavioral, exercise, and procedural treatments often needed in concert.

 • Surgical strategies have been devised to downregulate pain receptors peripherally and pain pathways centrally.